-Information is useful when it is:
+Information is useful when it is;

-- Accurate; Information is useful when it is accurate.
-Before relying on information to make decisions, you must know that the information is correct. - Complete; Information is useful when it is complete.
-Incomplete or missing information makes it difficult to recognize problems and identify potential solutions. - Relevant; You can have accurate, complete information, but if it doesn't pertain to the problems you are facing, then its irrelevant and not very useful. - Timely; Finally, information is useful when it is timely.
+- Accurate: Information is useful when it is accurate.
+Before relying on information to make decisions, you must know that the information is correct. - Complete: Information is useful when it is complete.
+Incomplete or missing information makes it difficult to recognize problems and identify potential solutions. - Relevant: You can have accurate, complete information, but if it doesn't pertain to the problems you are facing, then it is irrelevant and not very useful. - Timely: Finally, information is useful when it is timely.
 To be timely, the information must be available when needed to define a problem or to begin to identify possible solutions.

-Costs of useful information;
+Costs of useful information:

-- Acquisition costs; this is the cost of obtaining data that you don't have. - Processing costs; this is the cost of turning raw data into usable information
+Acquisition costs: This is the cost of obtaining data that you don't have.

-- Storage cost; the cost of physically or electronically archiving information for later use and retrieval. - Communication costs; this is the cost of transmitting information from one place to another.
+- Processing costs: This is the cost of turning raw data into usable information. - Storage cost: The cost of physically or electronically archiving information for later use and retrieval. - Communication costs: This is the cost of transmitting information from one place to another.